-In the Fig. 5 a three-parameter model of behaviour for the compressed tensegrity triplex is presented.
-Two kinematic parameters are: the angle between the strut chord and the horizontal direction $\alpha$ and the axial displacement of the strut chord u, while the static parameter is the prestressing force in the strut $N_b^0$ .
+In Fig. 5 a three-parameter model of behaviour for the compressed tensegrity triplex is presented.
+Two kinematic parameters are the angle between the strut chord and the horizontal direction α and the axial displacement of the strut chord u, while the static parameter is the prestressing force in the strut N_b^0 .
 The model assumes, that the strut is axially inextensible, which means that the length of the strut remains constant and is equal to s.
-However, it takes into account the bending stiffness $EI_b$ .
-In the initial configuration the strut chord length is equal to $l_0$ , imperfection to $z{0,m}$ , total length to s and its chord is inclined to the horizontal direction at an angle $\alpha_0$ .
+However, it considers the bending stiffness EI_b .
+In the initial configuration, the strut chord length is equal to l_0 , imperfection to $z{0,m}$, total length to s and its chord is inclined to the horizontal direction at an angle α_0 .
 No forces are applied to the system and the elastic support does not induce any force.

-Next, the prestressing force in the strut $N_b^0$ , as well as, the external force equal to P/3 induces the actual configuration in which the angle $\alpha_0$ changes to $\alpha$ , as well as, the chord of the strut displaces at value u.
-The spring support reaction R is equal to the product of its stiffness $k_l$ and displacement t.
-The stiffness $k_l$ is calculated based on the stiffnesses of two base cables of the tensegrity triplex, which are tensioned during compression and are equal to:
+Next, the prestressing force in the strut N_b^0 , as well as, the external force equal to P/3 induces the actual configuration in which the angle α_0 changes to α , as well as the chord of the strut displaces at value u.
+The spring support reaction R is equal to the product of its stiffness k_l and displacement t.
+The stiffness k_l is calculated based on the stiffnesses of two base cables of the tensegrity triplex, which are tensioned during compression and are equal to:

-$$k_l = \sqrt{3}E_l A_l / l_l, \tag{1}$$
+$$k_l = \sqrt{3} E_l A_l / l_l, \tag{1}$$

-where $E_l$ , $A_l$ and $l_l$ are the Youngs modulus, cross sectional area and natural length of base cables, respectively.
-The displacement t is equal to (Fig. 5):
+where E_l , A_l and l_l are the Youngs modulus, cross-sectional area, and natural length of base cables, respectively.
+The displacement t is equal to (Fig. 5)